Bitpanda: Founding and Orientation

 The company was founded in 2014 by Eric Demuth, Paul Klanschek, and Christian Trummer.
 In the early days, Bitpanda was a platform on which only cryptocurrencies were traded.
 Initially, the company operated under the name Coinimal GmbH, while the cryptocurrency trading platform was always known as Bitpanda.
 From 2017 onwards, vouchers for Bitcoins could be purchased at over 1,800 locations of the Österreichische Post, which could be redeemed on the Bitpanda platform.
-In 2017, 15 employees achieved a net profit of USD 12.49 million and processed transactions with various cryptocurrencies amounting to USD 672 million.
+In 2017, 15 employees achieved a net profit of US$12.49 million, and processed transactions with various cryptocurrencies amounting to $672 million.
 In 2018, the company was renamed Bitpanda GmbH.
 In 2018, an office was opened in London.

 Diversification of Services

 In summer 2019, Bitpanda launched a token called Best, which offered a discount on trading fees for payments.
 In the same year, the company began integrating precious metal trading into its platform.

-In September 2020, the company raised USD 58.2 million in an initial funding round.
+In September 2020, the company raised $58.2 million in an initial funding round.
 Investors included Peter Thiel's investment firm.
-In a second investment round, Bitpanda raised a total of USD 160 million, increasing the company's valuation to USD 1.2 billion in March 2021.
+In a second investment round, Bitpanda raised a total of $160 million, increasing the company's valuation to $1.2 billion in March 2021.
 The main investors in this round were Valar Ventures and partners of DST Global.
 This made the company the first Austrian start-up to meet the criteria for unicorn status.

 In early 2021, the company partnered with Visa to introduce a debit card that could be used to pay for goods and services in cryptocurrency or commodities in stores.
 In April 2021, it received a license for securities trading, allowing investments in fractional shares and ETFs.

-In another round of funding in August 2021, the company raised USD 263 million, increasing its valuation to more than USD 4 billion.
+In another round of funding in August 2021, the company raised $263 million, increasing its valuation to more than $4 billion.
 In this latest round, Valar Ventures, Alan Howard, and Redo Ventures participated again, along with existing investors LeadBlock Partners and Jump Capital.